Which skills do you need in IT? What are your IT education options?

 Find out Why Skills Are Important, and how to gain or improve your skills.

 There are a variety of ways to develop the competencies outlined in the Competency Model.
-The skills you need can be gained by enrolling in one of the many high-demand programs at a Minnesota State Colleges and Universities (MnSCU) school.
+The skills you need can be gained by enrolling in one of the many high-demand programs at Minnesota State.

 Available programs related to Information Technology offer certificates, associate's, bachelor's, and graduate degrees that match employers' needs.